ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

     string Title { get; set; }
 }

-// this extends every type that implements the IPost interface
+// this extends every type that implements the IPost interface,
-// note: the interface itself is not extended in the schema [ExtendObjectType(typeof(IPost))] public class PostExtensions
+// not the interface type itself [ExtendObjectType(typeof(IPost))] public class PostExtensions
 {